pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-add.md

 ## Options

 `-u, --webUrl <webUrl>`
-: The URL of the site where the folder will be created
+: The URL of the site where the folder will be created.

 `-p, --parentFolderUrl <parentFolderUrl>`
-: Site-relative URL of the parent folder
+: The server- or site-relative URL of the parent folder.

 `-n, --name <name>`
 : Name of the new folder to be created